rezha4/messaging-app-client/README.md

 I didn't do testing at all, and I regret it.
 I skipped the testing lessons all around TOP, except the first one (on advanced JS with Jest).
 This introduces unexpected bugs around my app, and it delays deployment by a lot.

+This project took me about 14 hours to complete (around 1 week, 2 hours commited daily).

 # Acknowledgments
 Special thanks to The Odin Project for the guidance and resources provided throughout this project.